btschwertfeger/KrakenEx.jl/docs/src/spot/spot.md

-# Kraken Spot REST API

-The listed modules and functions allow to access public and private (authenticated) endpoints of the official Kraken Spot API.
-All functions of these endpoints require a `SpotRESTBASEAPI` instance.

-The sample outputs are for illustrative purposes only and may vary depending on the user, request and market behavior.

 ```@meta
    CurrentModule = KrakenEx
 ```

+# Kraken Spot REST API

+The listed modules and functions allow to access public and private (authenticated) endpoints of the official Kraken Spot API.
+All functions of these endpoints require a [`SpotBaseRESTAPI`](@ref KrakenEx.SpotBaseAPIModule.SpotBaseRESTAPI) instance.

+The sample outputs are for illustrative purposes only and may vary depending on the user, request, and market behavior.

 ```@contents
 Pages = ["spot.md"]